 - You want to serve and give back

 - You want to help set direction for the community

-The 2022 Candidates Guidebook is your source for everything you need to know as a candidate.
+The RM of St. Clements Candidates Guidebook is your source for everything you need to know as a candidate.
 It is designed to assist anyone who is interested in seeking election or re–election to municipal office.
 It provides an overview of the election process in Manitoba, and outlines the steps you need to take to run as a candidate in a municipal election.

 The information in this Guidebook is general and has been prepared as a reference for municipal

 candidates.
 Candidates are responsible to know the rules and comply with the legislation.

 Candidates should refer to The Municipal Act and The Municipal Councils and School Boards